-238. See J. WILLIAM CALLISON AND MAUREEN A. SULLIVAN, PARTNERSHIP LAW AND PRACTICE § 12.8 ("If an opportunity belongs to a partnership and it is not presented to it, the courts generally hold the usurping partner accountable for all profits derived from the opportunity, even when the partner argues that the partnerships did not have access to the funds or other resources with which to pursue the opportunity if it had been so offered to it."); BROMBERG & RIBSTEIN ON PARTNERSHIP, supra note 207 at § 6.07(d), text at note 83 ("If an opportunity is deemed to belong to the partnership, the courts will usually hold the usurping partners accountable (unless the other partners were aware of the opportunity and turned it down), even if the defendant claims that the partnership would have been unable or unwilling to take advantage of the opportunity if it had been offered."); 2 CARTER G. BISHOP AND DANIEL S. KLEINBERGER, LIMITED LIABILITY COMPANIES - TAX AND BUSINESS LAW ¶ 10.03[1][a][v] ("The 'account for' statutes therefore have dramatic implications for self-dealing transactions.
+190 See J. WILLIAM CALLISON AND MAUREEN A. SULLIVAN, PARTNERSHIP LAW AND PRACTICE § 12.8 ("If an opportunity belongs to a partnership and it is not presented to it, the courts generally hold the usurping partner accountable for all profits derived from the opportunity, even when the partner argues that the partnerships did not have access to the funds or other resources with which to pursue the opportunity if it had been so offered to it."); BROMBERG & RIBSTEIN ON PARTNERSHIP, supra note 40 at § 6.07(d), text at note 83 ("If an opportunity is deemed to belong to the partnership, the courts will usually hold the usurping partners accountable (unless the other partners were aware of the opportunity and turned it down), even if the defendant claims that the partnership would have been unable or unwilling to take advantage of the opportunity if it had been offered."); 2 CARTER G. BISHOP AND DANIEL S. KLEINBERGER, LIMITED LIABILITY COMPANIES - TAX AND BUSINESS LAW ¶ 10.03[1][a][v] ("The 'account for'

+187 This provision of the Consent Resolutions and Agreement, which otherwise appointed Hobbs the "President" and the "managing Member" of American Leasing LLC, provides in full:

+taking of the opportunity irrespective of the LLC's capacity to perform.
+That is, it is the action, not the damages that is the focus of the duty of loyalty.
+It is on this point that the Patmon opinion most clearly fails.
+Having determined that Hobbs diverted LLC property for his own benefit,191 the Court imposed upon Patmon the burden of demonstrating that the LLC had or could acquire the capacity to perform on the agreements.192 The two positions are irreconcilable - the build-to-suit lease agreements cannot be both assets of the LLC diverted by Hobbs in violation of his fiduciary obligations193 and assets only if Patmon is able to statutes therefore have dramatic implications for self-dealing transactions.
 If the transaction has been completed and the person with managerial authority has profited, that person must either show the required consent or disgorge all profits.
-It is generally no defense that the transaction was fair to the [LLC].") (citations omitted); 1 RIBSTEIN AND KEATINGE ON LLCS, supra note 154 at § 9.3, p.
+It is generally no defense that the transaction was fair to the [LLC].") (citations omitted); 1 RIBSTEIN AND KEATINGE ON LLCS, supra note 114 at § 9.3, p.
 9-12 ("A manager may not appropriate for personal use property belonging to the LLC without the firm's informed and disinterested consent.") (citations omitted).
-As detailed in a leading treatise on partnership law, "A partner cannot, without the consent of his partners, acquire for himself a partnership asset, e.g., by substituting a contract with himself for one with the partnership. . . ."
-CRANE AND BROMBERG ON PARTNERSHIP, supra note 207 at 390, note 59 (citations omitted).
-"Nor may he divert to his own use or profit a 'partnership opportunity.""
+As detailed in a leading treatise on partnership law, "A partner cannot, without the consent of his partners, acquire for himself a partnership asset, e.g., by substituting a contract with himself for one with the partnership."
+ALAN R. BROMBERG, CRANE AND BROMBERG ON PARTNERSHIP 390 at note 59 (West 1968) (citations omitted).
+"Nor may he divert to his own use or profit a 'partnership opportunity."
 Id. at 391, note 62 (citation omitted).
-See also BROMBERG & RIBSTEIN ON PARTNERSHIP, supra note 207 at § 6.07(c) (listing, as an example of taking an unauthorized benefit from partnership property "taking over a partnership contract") (citations omitted); Mason v.
+See also BROMBERG & RIBSTEIN ON PARTNERSHIP, supra note 160 at § 6.07(c) (listing, as an example of taking an unauthorized benefit from partnership property "taking over a partnership contract") (citations omitted); Mason v.
 Underhill, No. 2006-CA-002144-MR (Ky.
 App.
-May 5, 2008) (quoting 59A Partnership AM.Jur.2D § 295 (2003) for the proposition a "partner has a duty to share with the partnership those business opportunities clearly related to the subject of its operations.").
+May 5, 2008) (quoting 59A Partnership AM.JUR.2D § 295 (2003) for the proposition a "partner has a duty to share with the partnership those business opportunities clearly related to the subject of its operations.").

-239. Patmon, 280 S.W.3d at 597 ("[T]he trial court has already determined that Hobbs's diversion of the O'Reilly build-to-suit lease projects was indeed a corporate opportunity of [the LLC] that he diverted for his own use.").
+191 280 S.W.3d at 597 ("[T]he trial court has already determined that Hobb's diversion of the O'Reilly build-to-suit lease projects was indeed a corporate opportunity of [the LLC] that he diverted for his own use.").